-If you have ever watched any Ryder Cup, Seve Trophy, Presidents Cup or Solheim Cup competition, then you have seen a four-ball match.
-Along with alternate-shot and singles matches, four-ball is one of the most popular formats for team competitions out on the golf course.
+If you have ever watched any Ryder Cup, Seve Trophy, Presidents Cup or Solheim Cup golf tournament, then you have seen a four-ball match.
+Along with alternate-shot and singles matches, four-ball golf is one of the most popular formats for team competitions out on the golf course.

 According the USGA’s Rules of Golf, four-ball stroke play is “a competition in which two competitors play as partners, each playing his own ball.
 The lower score of the partners is the score for the hole.
 If one partner fails to complete the play of the hole, there is no penalty.”

 Scoring in a four-ball match is very simple.
 Four players create two teams of two, and each player plays his own ball.
-After each hole, each team’s players compare their scores, and the lowest score is counted as the team score.
-For example, one team’s players are playing a par-4 hole; Player A takes four shots and Player B takes five shots.
+After each hole, each team’s players compare their hole scores, and the lower player’s score is counted as the team score on a single scorecard.

 In match play, the team’s score of 4 will be compared against the other team’s best score to determine which team won the hole.
 In both cases, when the match is finished, the two-man team with the lower score wins.

-Although most of the standard rules in the USGA’s Rules of Golf apply to four-ball match play and four-ball stroke play, there are some differences in procedure and penalties due to the team aspects.
+Although most of the standard rules in the USGA’s Rules of Golf apply to four-ball match play and four-ball stroke play, there are some differences in procedure and penalty strokes due to the team aspects.
 The USGA defines these differences in Rule 30 for match play and Rule 31 for stroke play.

 A typical strategy is for one player to “play safe” and attempt to guarantee par, while the other player “goes for it” and tries to make the lowest score possible.
-Players with a successful strategy are often described as “ham-and-egging it,” and stroke scores in the 50s are not unusual.
+Players with a successful strategy are often described as “ham-and-egging it,” and gross scores in the 50s are not unusual.